-CTMP 3322.03: Representations of the Holocaust: Remembrance

-(CTMP 3321.03 Representations of the Holocaust is not required.
+CTMP 3322.03: Representations of the Holocaust: Remembrance (CTMP 3321.03 Representations of the Holocaust is not required.
 Basic knowledge of Holocaust facts and some familiarity with Holocaust literature is recommended.)

-This course focuses on memoirs and literary accounts of the Holocaust written several decades after the war, as well as on contemporary debates about the nature of the Holocaust memory.
-Of special interest is the struggle of survivors' children to reckon with the burden of their parents' past.
+This course focuses on memoirs and literary accounts of the Holocaust written several decades after the war, as well as on contemporary debates about the nature of Holocaust memory.
+Of special interest is the struggle of both children of survivors and children of perpetrators to reckon with the burden of their parents' past.
 We will evaluate the burden of responsibility for the past postulated by these texts and consider the ways the Holocaust has been represented in literature, film, and museum exhibits.
 We will look at the current phenomenon of Holocaust denial, with emphasis on anti-semitism and white supremacy movements in Canada.
 Finally, we will consider the politics of Holocaust memory in comparative perspectives.
-This course includes excerpts from films, documentaries and other videotaped material, and illustrated lectures on Holocaust art.
+This course includes excerpts from films, documentaries and other video-taped material, and illustrated lectures on Holocaust art.